kncrabtree/moments/README.md

                         Name of output file for a batch calculation.
 If not specified, will use {input_filebase}-all.csv.
 This
-                        argument has no effect if only a single isotopologue is calculated.
+                        argument has no effect if only a single isotopologue is calculated
   -bf BOUTFOLDER, --batch-folder BOUTFOLDER
                         If provided, output files for each individual calculation in a batch will be generated and stored in the indidated folder.
-The folder will be created if it does not exist.
+The folder will be created if it does not exist
 ```